-The cervical spine is a complex structure composed of bones, nerves, muscles and joints.
-It supports the head, enables movement and contains the spinal cord and nerves.
-Most instances of neck pain resolve within a few days or weeks.
-If the discomfort persists, it may indicate an underlying condition that requires medical treatment.
+The neck, also known as the cervical spine, is a complex structure composed of bones, nerves, muscles, and joints.
+It serves to support the head, enable movement and contain the spinal cord and nerves.
+Neck pain will often resolve within a few days or weeks on its own, but if the discomfort persists, an underlying condition that may exist and require medical treatment.

 Persistent or recurrent neck pain, accompanied by numbness or tingling in the arms or fingers, suggests degenerative changes in the spine.
-Cervical spondylosis is a collective term describing wear and tear of the joints.
+Cervical spondylosis is a collective term describing the wear and tear of the joints.
 Degeneration of cervical discs and joints may appear in young adults, but more commonly occurs after age 40.

 Get Started Send Us A Message